alannsp/expertiza/README.md

 ###What we do to fix it
 * We found that the _row_header.html.erb file called methods form assignment_node.rb, which executed the select assignment queries multiple times, which are redundant.
 After modifying the methods,the performance is highly improved.
+####Screenshot of console when Instructor logs in after modification
 <img align=left src="https://github.com/fwu8/expertiza/blob/master/photo/after_modify.png" style="float:left;with:100px;height:300px">

 * As shown above,there is only one query executed after _row_header.html.erb is loaded.